Sotatek-SonVu2/cartesi_frontend-voting/README.md

 yarn deploy
 ```

-The project is being supported to deploy on `Surge`.
+The project is being supported to deploy on `surge.sh`.
 To run this command, you need to install [surge](https://surge.sh/).

 Open [https://cartesi-voting.surge.sh/](https://cartesi-voting.surge.sh/) to view it in the browser.

 ## Ejecting